The NPA model

 Borderline types are those in whom neither trait N nor trait A is fully expressed.
 These would include the non-sanguine passive aggressive types above (PA– and A–) as well as the non-aggressive types (N–P and N–).
 In individuals having just a single trait (of either N or A) that is profoundly suppressed (like PA= or N=), then the affected individual would be severely compromised or mentally ill, and the NPA model merges with one of mental illness, in particular, of schizophrenia.
 That is, it is not possible for a functioning individual to entirely lack both traits N and A. Finally, the NPA model predicts infertility in certain couples, namely those who, because of their particular genetic types, are prone to conceive non-viable progeny that totally lack both traits N and A.

 The NPA character traits are discrete traits that are genetically determined, much like an individual's gender (male or female) is genetically determined.
 But there are many other aspects, both genetic and environmental, that impinge on personality.
 Among these are basic drives (hunger, thirst, sex, territoriality), cognition (thinking, learning, reasoning, intelligence), temperament (the basic activity or excitability of an individual), as well as other less clearly defined human traits, like empathy and altruism.
 Environmental variables like nurture, culture and the individual's real life situation provide another overlay of complexity.
 The NPA model implies that the male-female dichotomy and the NPA genes would more basic than these other aspects of personality, hence it would be appropriate to study the latter in relation to male-female gender and NPA character type.
 The mode of genetic transmission of the NPA traits has not yet been verified.
 In some archetypal families, traits N and A appeared to be transmitted as mendelian recessive, while trait P appeared to be mendelian dominant.
+This leads to the important insight that the genetic loci for traits N and A likely code for inhibitors of the traits.
 However, the exact genetic basis of the traits is not important with regard to understanding the model.
 Experience in other areas of genetics provides a guarantee that the fine details of the expression of the NPA traits will turn out to be highly complex.